NeuroWinter/neurowinter.github.io/_posts/2026-06-10-DragonflyDB-Lua-sandbox-escape-via-getmetatable(_G)-metatable-override.md

 The reason is boring and it's the right kind of boring: `io` and `os` are never loaded into the Lua state, and nothing like `popen` is registered.
-So the type-confusion / C-function-call trick has nothing dangerous to reach.
+So the type confusion / C function call trick has nothing dangerous to reach.
 You can call `type` and `tostring` all day yay...
 There just is no `os.execute` sitting in the registry to find.
 The dangerous primitives that would normally turn a Lua sandbox escape into a shell just aren't present.

-So: full sandbox escape, a memory-corruption crash, an address leak, and a bloody brick wall past that, put there on purpose.
+So: full sandbox escape, a memory corruption crash, an address leak, and a bloody brick wall past that, put there on purpose.
 Credit where it's due.
-That defense-in-depth call is the difference between this and a much worse report.
+That defense in depth call is the difference between this and a much worse report.

 ---